 To advance science education in this area, this innovative 4-day event will bring together experts from diverse fields.
 In the two days preceding the short course, the instructors will collaborate to synthesize a curriculum of cutting-edge concepts and methods targeted at a multi-disciplinary graduate-level audience.
 During the two days of the short course, the instructors will work together to teach the newly developed curriculum to a group of participating students and early career scientists.

 Accepted students will be emailed registration information.
+The deadline is August 8, 2018 to apply.
+We will begin accepting students at the end of July.
 Apply now, as once the course is filled, we will stop accepting applications.

 Select "Sign Up" in the top navigation to create an account with a password to begin the application process.